rrosebrook/InfluenzaPostCOVID/README.md

 In the future, it may be easier to do influenza forecasting using only post-COVID data, but as we are only barely entering our third flu season since COVID became a thing, we simply do not have enough post-COVID data to use for forecasting, but it's clear that influenza spread hasn't yet returned to the spread we would have seen before COVID.

-The code attached creates Naive and ARIMA forecasting images for each of the states we had complete data available, as well as two text files of the MASE errors for each type, listed by state.
+The code attached creates Naive and ARIMA forecasting images for each of the states we had complete data available, as well as four text files of the MASE errors for each type of model, listed by state.

 ## Mortality by Influenza Type